Helpful Hints for Debit Cards

 Advice From the ATFCU Card Processing Team

 Did you know that the ATFCU card processing team works right here in Abilene?
 At the Antilley Road branch, to be exact.
 This hard-working group manages the tasks associated with more than 47,000 debit and credit cards.
-When you have a card question, you will speak directly to one of these experienced team members.
+When you have a card question, you speak directly to one of these experienced team members.
 They’ve compiled a list of helpful hints that will help us all avoid trouble in the plastic card world.

 2. Free trials are not free.
 Read the tiny print before signing up.
 Then read it again.